twistedvortek/veka/README.md

-# VEKA
+# VEKA - Your Premier Platform for Esports and Gaming

-Welcome to **VEKA** (previously known as VorteK Academy), your premier platform for comprehensive services in esports, tournaments, gaming, talent management, social media, graphic design, video editing, coding, and much more.
-Hosted on [veka.gg](http://veka.gg), our mission is to offer a wide range of services to gamers, content creators, and digital professionals.
+Welcome to [VEKA](https://veka.gg), previously known as VorteK Academy.
+VEKA is designed to be a comprehensive service hub for the esports,coding, anime and gaming community, offering a range of services from tournament organization to talent management and creative services like graphic design and video editing.

 ## Features

-VEKA is designed to be more than just a website; it's a gateway to a plethora of services and a community for like-minded individuals.
-Here's what you can expect:

-- **Comprehensive Esports Services**: From organizing tournaments to showcasing talent.
+VEKA offers a dynamic array of services tailored for gamers, content creators, and esports enthusiasts:
+- **Esports Services**: Organize and participate in esports events and tournaments.
+- **Talent Showcase**: Discover and manage gaming talent.
-- **Creative Services**: Graphic design, video editing, and coding services tailored for the digital space.
+- **Creative Services**: Access services including graphic design, video editing, and more.
-- **Community and Marketplace**: A platform for community interaction, and a future marketplace for buying and selling related services.
+- **Community and Marketplace**: Engage with the community and explore our upcoming marketplace for buying and selling services.

 ## Technologies